nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 ```

+Using IDs instead of direct references is a common pattern in Rust (and game development generally) to work around ownership restrictions while maintaining safety.
+It's basically a controlled form of indirection.

-Now here's the thing: I can't enforce these ownership rules in Python or JavaScript.
-But understanding this model transformed how I design systems everywhere.
+Now I'll grant that I can't enforce these ownership rules in Python or JavaScript.
+But understanding the model itself has transformed how I design systems everywhere.

-### The Constraint-Solving Mindset
+### The Constraint-Solver Mindset

-Everyone talks about "fighting the borrow checker," and yeah, at first it's frustrating:
+Everyone talks about "fighting the borrow checker," and yeah, at first it's infuriating:

 ```rust
 // this won't compile: